johnatanebonilla/COSERUD/README.md

+## UD_Spanish-COSER

 This repository contains the datasets used to evaluate state-of-the-art POS taggers when dealing with spoken Spanish, as described in the paper by Bonilla et al. (2022).
 The datasets were also used in the games with a purpose hosted at http://www.juegosdelespanol.com as part of a gamified approach for verifying Part of Speech (PoS) tagging of spoken dialectal Spanish.
 This was necessary due to the scarcity of linguistic resources available for spoken varieties.

-The datasets are in CoNLL-U format and were first produced automatically, and then corrected manually for UPOS and FEATS tags.
-HEAD, DEP, and DEPS were produced automatically.
-Additionally, a tutorial dataset was double-checked by experts.
+The datasets are in CoNLL-U format and were initially generated using automatic methods.
+They were then manually corrected for UPOS and FEATS tags, while HEAD, DEP, and DEPS tags were produced automatically.
+In addition, the UPOS tags for the tutorial dataset used in the gamified approach were double-checked by experts.

-The following is a list of the datasets included in this repository:

-es_coser-ud-dev.conllu
-es_coser-ud-test.conllu
-es_coser-ud-train.conllu
-es_coser-ud-tutorial.conllu
-Each file includes a README with additional information about the dataset and its usage.

 To cite or check the results of using these datasets, please refer to the following paper: